On the Operator Origins of Classical and Quantum Wave Functions: Abstract

 \section{Abstract}

 We investigate operator algebraic origins of the classical Koopman-von Neumann wave function $\psi_{KvN}$ as well as the quantum mechanical one $\psi_{QM}$.
 We introduce a formalism of Operator Mechanics (OM) based on a noncommutative Poisson, symplectic and noncommutative differential structures.
 OM serves as a pre-quantum algebra from which algebraic structures relevant to real-world classical and quantum mechanics follow.
 In particular, $\psi_{KvN}$ and $\psi_{QM}$ are both consequences of this pre-quantum formalism.
 No a priori Hilbert space is needed.
 OM admits an algebraic notion of operator expectation values without invoking states.
 A phase space bundle ${\cal E}$ follows from this. $\psi_{KvN}$ and $\psi_{QM}$ are shown to be sections in ${\cal E}$.
 The difference between $\psi_{KvN}$ and $\psi_{QM}$ originates from a quantization map interpreted as "twisting" of sections over ${\cal E}$.
 We also show that the Schr\"{o}dinger equation is obtained from the Koopman-von Neumann equation.
 What this suggests is that neither the Schr\"{o}dinger equation nor the quantum wave function are fundamental structures.
 Rather, they both originate from a pre-quantum operator algebra.
+Finally, we comment on how entanglement between these operators suggests emergence of space; and possible extensions of this formalism to field theories.